oscardelama/ImageJ-colorMatrix-js/README.md

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/CopyPasteMatrixRowValues.png "Copy & Paste Matrix row values")

 Of courser, it is not mandatory to copy and paste the matrix values.
-You can enter them one by one.
+You can enter and edit them one by one.

 Installation
 -------------